danielang2020/danielang2020.github.io/books/designing_data-Intensive_applications/ddia.md

 #### Comparing B-Trees and LSM-Trees
 > LSM-trees are typically faster for writes, whereas B-trees are though to be faster for reads.
 Reads are typically slower on LSM-trees because they have to check several different data structures and SSTables at different stages fo compaction.

+#### Other Indexing Structures
+> In some situations, the extra hop from the index to the heap file is too much of a performance penalty for reads, so it can be desirable to store the indexed row directly within an index.
+This is known as a clustered index.
+For example, in MySQL's InnoDB storage engine, the primary key of a table is always a clustered index, and secondary indexes refer to the primary key(rather than a heap file location).

 ### Transaction Processing or Analytics?
 > An application typically looks up a small number of records by some key, using an index.
 Records are inserted or updated based on the user's input.
 Because these applications are interactive, the access pattern became known as online transaction processing(OLTP).